koordinator-sh/koordinator/docs/proposals/20220402-improve-the-efficiency-of-nodemetric.md

 ## Alternatives

+- Use metrics server instead of nodemetrics, in addition to cpu and mem usage, colocation scheduling decisions also require many other decision-making bases, such as Pod's memory allocation pressure, IO pressure, scheduling delay, etc., which are not provided in metrics-server.
+For the cpu and mem usage information, we also need to do some preprocessing on the node side to meet the peak prediction SLO requirements.
+The data timeliness and computing power overhead of relying on the metrics server for computing in the center are too large.

 ## Upgrade Strategy

 This modification belongs to the internal reconstruction of the system and does not affect user functions.
 Just uninstall the CRD in the cluster and start the new version.